-The ADPCM 64 Card doesn't have any jumpers or switches on its mainboard.
+The ADPCM 64 Card does not have any jumpers or switches on its motherboard.

 1.2.1.2 Installing the ADPCM Card

 Insert the ADPCM card into one of the server card chassis slots (P1 to P3).
 The system can accommodate up to three server cards.